Sometimes a door may re-lock quicker than expected, which doesn't allow sufficient time for a person to open the door.

 The DPI is signaling that the door is open when it is actually closed

-If no DPI is installed on the door, toggle off the DPI (Door Position Indicator) option from the door's Installer Settings under the Settings page.
+If no DPI is installed on the door, toggle off the DPI (Door Position Indicator) option from the door's Hardware under the Settings page.

 If a DPI is installed, yet the door displays Open while it is shut, ensure the wires are fully inserted into the DPI ports on the cassette.

 If the door still displays Open, the wiring and the sensor positioning need to be checked.

 To check the wiring, remove the DPI wires from the slot and use a multimeter to test the continuity between the two wires.
 If the multimeter shows the circuit is open between the two wires, the sensor is indicating the door is open.
 Verkada Access Controllers expects a closed circuit when the door is closed.

 Check the DPI sensor on the door, and ensure that when the door is closed the contact on the frame and the contact on the door are aligned.
 Misaligned contacts will break the circuit, telling the access controller that the door is open when it is actually closed.